ThunderSoft-XA/RB1-DarkEnhance/README.md

 This section mainly describes the source and configuration of some open source projects or third-party tools needed in the development process.

 ### Opencv
-OpenCV is a cross-platform computer vision and machine learning software library distributed under the Apache2.0 license (open source).
+OpenCV is a cross-platform computer vision and machine learning software library distributed under the Apache2.0 license (open source).  <br>
 url: https://opencv.org/

 ### liborch